sarahrose38303/sarahrose38303/README.md

 Hello, I am a cybersecurity specialist in remote projects and local/state/federal government opportunities.
 I am interested in full-time positions starting after June of 2024 as I am currently in university.

-Check out my LinkedIn to see my work experience and connect or follow me for cybersecurity tips and resources!
+Check out my LinkedIn to see my work experience and follow me (or connect) for cybersecurity tips and resources!
   * https://www.linkedin.com/in/sarahrose38303/

 _"Technology isn't a villain.
 Technology should help, but if you just use the technology for the sake of technology, then you're cheating your audience,"_ -Stan Lee